Kickin' it like Monet- A holiday in Paris

 I had totally forgotten that Paris wakes up late.
 Like, really late.
 Like a time-frame denoting a deep enjoyment of life.
 In fact, its by such a degree that it makes you reconsider the way you live your life.

 After a child free awakening and sloth like movements, we wondered out of our hotel room casually at around 9:30am and emerged into the tight and winding streets of the Marais district only to be faced with closed store fronts, cafes begging 10 more minutes and the general absence of populace.
-It was like Paris was forcing us to slow down, it was probably the best mental shift to start our short 3-day getaway.
+Paris was literally forcing us to slow down, it was probably the best mental shift to start our short 3-day getaway.

-We found ourselves following the suggestions of a foodie friend and made our way to a café, Korcarz, to get a hold of fresh baked French goodies and people watch until midday blew breath into the city.
+We found ourselves following the suggestions of a foodie friend and made our way to a café Korcarz, to get a hold of fresh baked French goodies and people watch until midday blew breath into the city.
 Next, we made our way to Centre Pompidou to touch upon a fraction of their contemporary and modern art collection and then we re-navigated ourselves to some more food and treasure hunting in Paris’s deep deluge of vintage shops.
-With some luck and patience, we found some delightful pieces and made our way back to the hotel to rest before engaging in more fressing*at Rodchenko, a new-ish hole in the wall Tapas bar.
+With some luck and patience, we found some delightful pieces and made our way back to the hotel to rest before engaging in more fressing* at Rodchenko, a new-ish hole in the wall Tapas bar.
 And even though the night was still light and for some just starting, my feet were aching and my aging spirit was ready for bed.
 It had been a long flight, short night, and even longer day.

 After a beautifully full night’s sleep, we started the next morning in the same manner; slow, food, people watching, shopping, museums, picnicking and then the highlight of our trip- the bike tour.
 We decided to challenge ourselves and do something that we wouldn’t normally do and we organized this bike trip through AirBnB’s activities- Paris End to End.
 Having been to Paris before, the bike tour allowed us to get a better and more holistic understanding of the city without relying on unachievable walking goals, going underground with the metro or paying high fees for cars, taxi's and ubers.
 Thanks to Antonio, our tour guide, we also developed an understanding of the the pedestrian and bike friendly nature of the city, history of its iconic architecture and urban development and a better understanding of Parisian culture.